zfranjicc/Metasploit-Framework--cheatsheet-/README.md

 > - Network configurations

 This is the basic principle and guideline for using Metasploit.
 Real-world use requires adjustments and experimentation.

+## ⚠️⚠️ Important Notes
+> This guide is for educational purposes only and for testing in your own controlled environments.
+> Do NOT use these techniques on networks or machines without explicit permission!